 Many factors impact the occlusion of our teeth.
 In this post, I go over how teeth should come together with proper alignment.
-As well, I go over the most common bite problems (also called malocclusion), causes of them, how they are fixed, how it impacts our oral health, and overall body health.
+I also go over the most common bite problems (also called malocclusion), their causes, how they are fixed, and how they impact our oral and overall body health.

 Perfect teeth alignment: How teeth should line up

-The middle of the top teeth and the lower teeth should line up together in a straight line, as you can see in the above picture.
+The middle of the top teeth and the lower teeth should line up together in a straight line.
 If the midlines of the top and bottom teeth do not match up, we call this a midline shift.

 Hopefully, the nose hasn’t been broken a couple of times, and if the nose is not in line, we can look at other landmarks to use, such as the middle of the eyebrows and chin.